Carry Propagation in Multiplication by Constants

 Finally, we must consider $k<k_0$.
 Again as in the analysis of addition, the fact that $\Pr[E'_{n,k}]$ is a non-increasing function of $k$, together with the bound (1.4) for $k=k_0$ yields (1.4) for the remaining values of $k$. \sk

 \heading{5.
 Conclusion}

 In this paper we have shown that the distribution of the length of the longest carry propagation chain can be analyzed using what Alon and Spencer [A] have called the ``Poisson paradigm''.
 We have also show that this method of analysis can be used to show that a particular algorithm for multiplication of a random integer by a fixed constant has, to within terms tending to zero as $n\to\infty$, the same distribution for the length of the longest carry chain in the final addition.
 This algorithm is characterized by shifting over zeros in the multiplier, and by the use of a carry-save adder to incorporate the contributions for all but the last two non-zero digits of the multiplier.
 We should point out that our analysis does not appear to be applicable to either of two natural variants of this algorithm: one in which zeros are not shifted over, but cause a contribution of zero to be added using a carry-save adder (for in this case we cannot appeal to self-duality in the computation of the final summands), and one in which a carry-propagate adder is used for all additions (in which case it does not matter whether or not zeros are shifted over, for in this case the outputs of each adder depend on an unbounded number of input bits to their right).
 It remains an open question whether the result of this paper applies to either or both of these variants.

-An apparently even more challenging problem is to determine whether or not the result of this paper applies to the algorithm considered here when the multiplier is not a fixed integer, but is rather a random integer with the same distribution as, but independent of, the multiplicand.
-This question has been studied empirically for the variants described above by Gilchrist, Pomerene and Wong [G] (for the use of a carry-propagate adder for each addition), and by Estrin, Gilchrist and Pomerene [E] (for the use of a carry-save adder).
-In each case, the answer is apparently affirmative. \sk
+An apparently even more challenging problem is to determine whether or not the result of this paper applies to the algorithm considered here when the multiplier is not a fixed integer, but is rather a random integer with the same distribution as, but independent of, the multiplicand. \sk

 \heading{6.
 Acknowledgment}

 The research reported here was supported in part by NSF Grant CCF 0430656. \sk

 \heading{7.
 References}